mark-watson/SwiftAI-book/manuscript/preface.md

 The first edition was released spring of 2022.
 The second edition was released December 2024.

+# Preface

+Why use Swift for hacking AI?
+Common Lisp has been my go-to language for artificial intelligence development and research since 1982.
+The transition to using Swift was a slow transition for me.
+During this transition I prototyped a new project in parallel using both Swift and Common Lisp, weighing the advantages of both for my current requirements.
+The Swift version of this project included in this book runs on macOS, iOS, and iPadOS.
+The macOS version is available on the Apple Store.
+Several of the utilities developed in this book were used in this project.

 ## Requests from the Author

 This book will always be available to read free online at [https://leanpub.com/SwiftAI/read](https://leanpub.com/SwiftAI/read).